mjoras/trone/draft-thoji-scone-trone-protocol.md

 ## Applying Rate Limit Signals {#apply}

-A network element detects a TRONE packet by observing that a packet has a QUIC long header and the TRONE protocol version of 0xTBD.
+A network element detects a TRONE packet by observing that a packet has a QUIC long header and one of the TRONE protocol versions (0xTRONE1 or 0xTRONE2).

 A network element then conditionally replaces the Rate Signal field with values of its choosing.